marceloboeira/kurz/docs/ARCHITECTURE.md

 e.g.:

-* Reliability - "How often does the system fails?
-Under which conditions?"
+* Reliability - `How often does the system fails?
+Under which conditions?`
-* Performance - "How fast can we read/write data to it?"
+* Performance - `How fast can we read/write data to it?`
-* Data-Durability - "How long are URLs available for?"
+* Data-Durability - `How long are URLs available for?`
-* Storage-Capacity - "How many URLs can we store?"
+* Storage-Capacity - `How many URLs can we store?`
-* Scalability - "How/How much can I increase one of the above?"
+* Scalability - `How/How much can I increase one of the above?`
+* Consistency - `Operations can't violate consistency rules`

 Among such challenges, I have spared a few and created a priority order.
 This is something common when designing such applications, given that the mentioned features of a system are usually inversely proportional, or two different sides of the same coin.